Your product designer & go-to-market team in one.

 I cannot say enough good things about working with Derek.
 From our first interaction, I was immediately impressed with Derek's deep understanding of the problem space & bias to action, but where he really stood out was his ability to put together elegant solutions that addressed the root cause of these problems.
 When partnering with Derek on these projects, there were often times where I felt completely comfortable having him execute without any intervention, which enabled us to move faster and ship more high quality experiences.
 On top of that, Derek always acted as an owner - if there was a roadblock, he found a way to move the team forward regardless of the challenge.
 He's an absolute Growth powerhouse - if you have an opportunity to hire or work with Derek, you will not be disappointed.

-Give users a soft landing on first login.
+Give users a soft landing on their first login.

 GROWTH DESIGN